 We further validate our EFT framework by applying the holographic SK technique to a minimal holographic superconductor.
 Imposing Neumann boundary condition for the bulk gauge field, we promote the boundary gauge field to be dynamical and derive the effective action for boundary superconductor.
 The holographic study confirms the EFT construction and yields strongly coupled results for the Wilsonian coefficients in the effective action.
 Notably, holography predicts a complex-valued relaxation coefficient $b_1$, suggesting oscillatory relaxation dynamics in strongly coupled superconductors.
 This feature is distinct from the purely real relaxation coefficient commonly assumed in the GL theory for weakly coupled systems.

 The present study may be extended in a number of ways.
 First, it would be interesting to investigate the effects of fluctuations in the non-stationary regime of a critical superconductor \cite{Larkin2005,Kopnin2001}.
 Such effects are expected to lead to significant modifications of both thermodynamic and transport properties.
 Second, the effect of temperature variation can be included by coupling the current framework to the stress tensor sector.
 This would extend the TDGL to include effects of non-uniform temperature and heat conductivity, allowing for the study of thermal gradients within the superconductor \cite{Kapustin:2022iih}.
-Third, it would also be interesting to adopt the present framework to investigate vortex dynamics and turbulence in holographic superconductors \cite{Yang:2024vga,Su:2022ysc,Li:2019swh,Dias:2013bwa}, particularly in the non-equilibrium and near-critical regimes where complex physical picture is expected to emerge.
+Third, it would also be interesting to adopt the present framework to investigate vortex dynamics and turbulence in holographic superconductors \cite{Montull:2011im,Dias:2013bwa,Montull:2012fy,Salvio:2012at,Salvio:2013jia,Li:2019swh,Su:2022ysc,Yang:2024vga}, particularly in the non-equilibrium and near-critical regimes where complex physical picture is expected to emerge.
+Furthermore, it is of great theoretical interest and practical significance to extend the EFT and holographic framework for superfluids and superconductors to systems exhibiting nonrelativistic Schr\"odinger symmetry \cite{Son:2008ye,Adams:2011kb,Wang:2013tv}.
 Last but not least, we aim to apply the framework developed in this work to investigate theoretical aspects of color superconductivity, which is conjectured to exist in QCD matter at extremely low temperatures and high baryon densities \cite{Alford:2007xm}.